 - Nursing homes: These provide the most extensive care for those unable to provide for themselves.

 While all of these types of services are costly and can quickly drain your savings, Medicaid planning helps to offset the costs.

 Let Us Help You Today

 At Cavallo & Cavallo, we can help you put plans in place to ensure future long term care costs are covered.
-Call or contact our Bronx & New Rochelle Medicaid & nursing home attorneys and request a consultation in our office today.
+Call or contact our Bronx & Westchester Medicaid & nursing home attorneys and request a consultation in our office today.